tezos/tezos-mirror/docs/whitedoc/voting.rst

 Delegates take part in the amendment procedure with an influence proportional to their stake, one roll one vote.

-The procedure consists of five periods, each of 32768 blocks (or ~three weeks), for a total of approximately four months.
+The procedure consists of five periods, each of 20480 blocks (or ~two weeks), for a total of approximately 2 months and a half.

 Other than this page, there is an excellent overview from `Jacob Arluck on medium.